Slava-git/LLM_engineer/readme.md

 - Implement vector database sharding for distributed search
 - Utilize sparse vector search to filter part of the values with dense search
 ### LLM Optimization
-- Use smaller, local LLMs instead of OpenAI where applicable
+- Use smaller, local LLMs instead of OpenAI where applicable with serving frameworks like Vllm.